ln-one/ln1-avatars/README.md

 # ln1 Avatar Repository

-This repository is a collection of avatars.
+This repository is a collection of avatars,

 ## Avatars